Pxrson/Project-X-Altura/README.md

   - loads fast, works on mobile too
   - doesn't eat your ram
-  - updates itself when you rejoin

    **safety**

   - no sketchy stuff, just the script
-  - tested by the community
+  - tested all the time by me to ensure yall have great experience
   - regular updates for patches

    **ui/ux**